Microsoft 365

 Whether called HAL, Skynet, V.I.K.I.
 Otto, ChatGPT or Copilot, we’re still talking about generative AI that is far from perfect.
 For example, ChatGPT has been known to produce a variety of errors called “hallucinations”.
 A quick search for ChatGPT hallucinations will show you how wild and varied these can be.
 Examples range from response inaccuracies such as “the capital of France is London” to completely fabricated books, laws, and more.

 It’s exciting, however, to see the progress being made in generative AI.
 It’s also obvious Microsoft is putting a lot of effort into development.
 At the recent Ignite Conference, there were 500 sessions, and 250 revolved around generative AI and Copilot.
-If that’s any indication on what 2024 (and beyond) will be about, I think we’re in for an interesting ride.
+If that’s any indication of the future, I think we’re in for an interesting ride.

 Subscribe to Cyber Resilience Insights for more articles like these